 MADE TO ORDER, please see information below marked with ***

-You can see my other faeries here: http://www.magicaloddities.etsy.com
+You can see all my other faeries here: http://www.magicaloddities.etsy.com

-You can also learn a little more about us on our blog:
+Or learn a little more about Magical Oddities on our blog:

-Faerie Bottles are 3" wide and a little under 4.5" tall.
-The Silvermist Faerie is about 1.5" from her nose to her toes, and about 1.25" from her tummy to the tips of her wings.
+Faery Bottles are 3" wide and a little under 4.5" tall.
+The Green Fairy is about 1.5" from her nose to her toes, and about 1.5" from her tummy to the tips of her wings.

 I create each and every one of my faeries by hand using resin for their bodies, and a tear resistant plastic for their wings, which I design, draw, print, and cut out myself.
-Each faerie bottle comes with a handmade tag showing the type of faery inside.
+Each faery bottle comes with a handmade tag showing the type of faery inside.
 The Green Fairy comes with a tag as well, although it is not pictured.

 The bottles are glass and should be handled with care.
 Faeries are delicate creatures.
 They like to be admired, but not played with.
 Although faeries love the attention they receive from small children, they should not be given to little ones to play with - the faeries may choke them . . .